 Luxury shingles, like Owens Corning Woodcrest shingles, are typically thicker and perform well against Texas weather.
 Likewise, GAF Gran Sequoia Armorshield shingles are both beautiful and Class IV options and, therefore, also a candidate for Class IV discounts.

 Slate has long been a classic option for roofing materials for centuries and for good reason.
 However, now there is not only natural slate but also synthetic slate as well.

-Natural Slate is very long lasting when properly applied and one of the best roofs for Texas homeowners.
+Natural Slate is very long-lasting when properly applied and one of the best roofs for Texas homeowners.
 Slate can easily last over 100 years and is naturally resistant to mold and fungus.
-Slate is, however, very heavy and will require the proper framing to support the weight and the use of other long-lasting materials such as hardwoods and copper.
+A slate roof is, however, very heavy and will require the proper framing to support the weight and the use of other long-lasting materials such as hardwoods and copper.

 Metal roofing may be the best choice for Texas homeowners giving the natural durability and variety of styles and options.
 From classy standing seam to the rugged r panels typically found on the country barn, metal roofing will have something to offer everyone.

 Standing Seam offers beauty, luxury, and protection all in one long-lasting package.
 Standing Seam offers a variety of styles like smooth, ribbed or striated and comes in a vast selection of colors.
 Discounts can often be obtained from insurance companies much like the Class IV composite shingles.